Medical Policy: 08.01.18

 Decompression therapy, including vertebral axial decompression, for the treatment of low back pain and all other applications is considered investigational.

 Evidence for the efficacy of decompression therapy/vertebral axial decompression is limited.
 Additional randomized trials with validated outcome measures are required to determine the effectiveness of this treatment for low back pain or other indications.
 A placebo effect may be expected with any treatment that has pain relief as the principal outcome, RCTs with sham controls and validated outcome measures are required.
-The only sham-controlled randomized trial published to date did not show a benefit of vertebral axial decompression compared with the control group.
+Specifically, the few studies showing a semblance of efficacy have not demonstrated that vertebral axial decompression therapy is superior to, or even comparable with, existing treatments.

 To report provider services, use appropriate CPT* codes, Modifiers, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or diagnosis codes.